On the statistical theory of self-gravitating collisionless dark matter flow: Scale and redshift variation of velocity and density distributions: Statistical measures of velocity field

-On large scale, the distribution of $\Sigma u_{L}$ approaches the distribution of $\Delta u_{L}$ with correlation $\rho _{L} =0$ between $u_{L}$ and $u_{L}^{'} $.
-This is also expected as the sum and difference of two independent random variables with symmetric distribution should follow the same distribution.
-Finally, on both small and large scales, generalized kurtosis approaches constant such that there exist unique (limiting) probability distributions that are independent of scale \textit{r} when $r\to 0$ or $r\to \infty $.
-While on the intermediate scale around 1Mpc/h, all three velocity distributions exhibit the greatest value for generalized kurtosis of different order.
+On large scales, the distribution of $\Sigma u_{L}$ approaches the distribution of $\Delta u_{L}$ with correlation $\rho _{L}=0$ between $u_{L}$ and $u_{L}^{'}$.
+This is also expected, as the sum and difference of two independent random variables with symmetric distributions should follow the same distribution.
+Finally, on both small and large scales, generalized kurtosis approaches a constant so that there exist unique (limiting) probability distributions that are independent of scale \textit{r} when $r\to 0$ or $r\to \infty $.
+On an intermediate scale of around $r_t$=1Mpc/h, all three velocity distributions exhibit the greatest value of generalized kurtosis.
+The velocity distributions on small, intermediate, and large scales from simulation and theory are presented in Section \ref{sec:5}.

-Figure \ref{fig:16} plots the variation of odd order generalized kurtosis ($K_{3}(\Delta u_{L},r)$ and $K_{5} (\Delta u_{L},r)$) with scale \textit{r} at \textit{z}=0.
-The third order kurtosis $K_{3}(\Delta u_{L},r)$ (skewness) vanishes on both small and large scales, where the distribution of $\Delta u_{L}$ is symmetric.
-The skewness $K_{3}(\Delta u_{L},r)<0$ on the intermediate scale (the distribution of $\Delta u_{L}$ skews toward positive side, see Fig. \ref{fig:26}).
-The negative skewness can be an important signature of inverse cascade of kinetic energy across halo mass scales \citep{Xu:2021-Inverse-and-direct-cascade-of-}.
+Figure \ref{fig:16} plots the scale variation of odd-order generalized kurtosis ($K_{3}$ and $K_{5}$) with scale \textit{r} at \textit{z}=0 for pairwise velocity $\Delta u_{L}$.
+Odd-order kurtosis vanishes on both small and large scales, where the distribution of $\Delta u_{L}$ is symmetric.
+The skewness $K_{3}(\Delta u_{L},r)<0$ on the intermediate scale $r=r_t$ (the distribution of $\Delta u_{L}$ skews toward the positive side; see Fig. \ref{fig:26}).
+Negative skewness is an important signature of the inverse cascade of kinetic energy on small scales $r<r_t$ (Fig. \ref{fig:119}) that might lead to the negative "effective" viscosity on large scales $r>r_t$ \citep{Xu:2024-On-the-statistical-theory-of-self-gravitating-high-order}.
+For hydrodynamic turbulence, the negative skewness takes place in the dissipation range, where energy is cascaded from large to small scales and destroyed by viscosity.